Scene Graph for Embodied Exploration in Cluttered Scenario: PROPOSED MODEL

-\section{Proposed MODEL}
+\section{PROPOSED MODEL}

-As the MQA task is a multi-modal problem, our system (Fig.\ref{fig: system}) consists of two parts, the manipulation module and the QA module.
+As the MQA task is a multi-modal problem, our system consists of two parts: the manipulation module and the QA module.
 When a new MQA task starts, the manipulation module will start first.
 The manipulation module will use the RGB-D image of the scene and the question to generate a set of manipulations to explore the environment.
-Meanwhile, the scenario comprehension module passes the scene frame after every step of manipulation to the downstream QA module until the question can be answered (the manipulation module decides when to stop).
+Meanwhile, the scenario comprehension module passes the scene frame to the downstream QA module after every manipulation step until the question can be answered (the manipulation module decides when to stop).
 Then, the QA module will answer based on the above RGB frames and the question.
+(Fig.\ref{fig:action})